mercurius-js/mercurius/README.md

 * `subscription`: Boolean | Object.
 Enable subscriptions.
 It is uses [mqemitter](https://github.com/mcollina/mqemitter) when it is true.
 To use a custom emitter set the value to an object containing the emitter.
   * `subscription.emitter`: Custom emitter
   * `subscription.verifyClient`: `Function` A function which can be used to validate incoming connections.
+* `federationMetadata`: Boolean.
+Enable federation metadata support so the service can be deployed behind an Apollo Gateway

 #### queryDepth example
 ```